ldsk-trifork/dsb-api-programming-exercise/README.md

 The database's Station model's StationUicOrPart field unfortunately has inconsistent formatting.
 It can be either a complete 7-digit StationUic with the first four digits always being `8600`, or a partial 3-digit StationUic representing the last three digits of the complete code.
 An example could be a full StationUic like `8600123` with its partial equivalent `123`.

-Create a pull request to this repository with your solution.
+Send a zip file with your solution to ldsk@trifork.com at least 24 hours before your interview.

 ## Requirements